mitchellholt/template/README.md

 The template directory is stored in the `TEMPLATE_DIRECTORY` environment variable.
 If this is not set, then the default location`~/Documents/Templates/` will be used.

+## Installation

+Clone this repository somewhere locally and run `make` to produce an executable.